Mona Mahmudnizhad: Arrest, sentencing and death

 In September 2007, the Iran Human Rights Documentation Center published a case study on the subject.

 Depictions

 Mahmudnizhad's story is the subject of several art works.
 Music artist Doug Cameron recreated Mahmudnizhad's story in a music video, Mona with the Children, which made the pop charts in Canada (#14 for the week of October 19, 1985).
 The video was distributed throughout the music scene and was effective in bringing the persecution of Baháʼís in Iran to international public attention.

-A play based on Mahmudnizhad's story titled A Dress for Mona has been produced and in 2008 Jack Lenz planned to produce a film called Mona's Dream.
+A play based on Mahmudnizhad's story titled A Dress for Mona has been produced and in 2008 Jack Lenz planned to produce a film called Mona's Dream, which won an award in 2010.
 Her pictures are also featured in Mithaq Kazimi's Quenching The Light video.